deb-ict/cloudbm-community/README.md

 *comming soon*

 [DEB-ICT] will provide a hosted version of the application, known as enterprise edition.\
-Enterprise edition is a multi-tenant saas microservice version designed for [Kubernetes environment].
+Enterprise edition is a multi-tenant microservice version designed for [Kubernetes environment].

 More information: https://www.cloudbm.eu